CartoDB/VECNIK/docs/cartocss.md

 What style properties are required in order to droaw what kind of geometry?

 - POINT: markerSize, markerFill
-- LINE: strokeStyle
+- LINE: lineColor
-- POLYGON: strokeStyle or polygonFill, geometry of type POLYGON
+- POLYGON: lineColor or polygonFill, geometry of type POLYGON
 - TEXT: textContent

 (*) Mapnik does not support CartoCSS directly but it does indirectly through XML.